Eric Tiberius Duckman

 - Not So Different: With Duckman; she can be crude, perverted, and bad-tempered as him, except she's more restrained about it.
 Duckman himself believes that for all their Sibling Yin-Yang, Bernice is a lot like Beatrice.

 - Parental Substitute: For Ajax and the twins, Charles and Mambo, ever since their mother (and Bernice's sister), Beatrice, died.

 - Precision F-Strike: In "Research and Destroy", she lets loose on a snooty bouncer who keeps her and the family waiting in line for Ajax's performance, despite being family: After the bouncer makes a remark about fog, Bernice keeps saying "fogging" while yelling at the bouncer.
 So while not the actual "f" word, "fogging" sounds close enough.
-This could also be considered a Getting Crap Past the Radar moment, really.

 - She's Got Legs: One of her most prominent traits are her shapely, muscled legs.